oracle/rwloadsim/docs/WHATISIT.md

       MILLER 7934
 ```
 If you wanted to execute the same, although specifying a different
-value of deptno, you may get
+value of deptno, you might get:
 ```
 $ rwloadsim --deptno=42 scott.rwl